 There are two approaches to doing a liver biopsy, percutaneous or transjugular.
 At NorthShore, our experienced interventional radiologists perform both types of procedures.

-Involves inserting a small catheter into your right jugular vein in the neck under local anesthesia.
+A transjugular liver biopsy involves inserting a small catheter into your right jugular vein in the neck under local anesthesia.
 Your physician will advance the catheter to your liver through the vascular system.
 Through this catheter, a biopsy needle will be used to obtain tissue samples.
 With this approach, the abdominal wall does not get punctured.
-As with the percutaneous biopsy, you can choose to receive intravenous pain medicine and sedation for this procedure.
+As with the percutaneous biopsy, you can choose to receive intravenous pain medicine and sedation for the transjugular liver biopsy procedure.

-NorthShore has recently begun offering FibroScan® an exciting new non-invasive alternative to traditional liver biopsy.
+NorthShore also offers FibroScan® a non-invasive alternative to traditional liver biopsy.
 Your physician will discuss if this might be an option for you.

 How to Prepare for Liver Biopsy